 LV Switchgear by Type & Location

 Switchgear Location & Type Number 3ph

-Link Box (JW3 Porcelain Fuse) 566
+Link Box (JW3 Porcelain Fuse) 419

-Link Box (Switch/Fuse Switch) 1,936
+Link Box (Switch/Fuse Switch) 1825

-Distribution Substation (JW3) 531
+Distribution Substation (JW3) 433

-Distribution Substation (DIN) 1,744
+Distribution Substation (DIN) 1684

-Total 3ph (Estimated) 4,777
+Total 3ph (Estimated) 4361

 The modern DIN switchgear used in most distribution substation switchboards since 1988 is very reliable and no electrical failures have been recorded.
 Several failures of link box LV DIN fuse units have been recorded.
-After researching the issue, it was noted that the loads had exceeded the unit rating and the derating of multiple adjacent units in a small enclosure had not been considered.
+After research, it was noted that the loads had exceeded the unit rating and the derating of multiple adjacent units in a small enclosure had not been considered.
 More monitoring is taking place.
 These devices can be described as in very good condition.

-Documentation of the standards presently used for testing, inspection and maintenance of LV switchgear is still being developed.
+Documentation of the standards presently used for testing, inspection, and maintenance of LV switchgear is still being developed.
 Purchasing specifications are fully documented and all new LV switchgear is audited for compliance.

 This asset requires only low-level inspection and servicing.
 The sites where these items are located tend to be visited for operational reasons and this is when the very infrequent problems are found.
-An infra-red non-contact thermometer is routinely used to check for thermal issues.
+An infra-red non-contact thermometer and/or camera is routinely used to check for thermal issues.